MCKevmeister/MCKevmeister.github.io/_posts/2021-04-08-SYD701-Root-Definitions.md

 ### Student

 Client: The student themselves
 Actor: NMIT staff
 Transformation: Education

-World View: Learn skills to become a more valueable member of society
+World View: Learn skills to become a more valuable member of society
 Owner: Themselves
 Environment: Job Market

 Root definition: NMIT is providing education to me so that they can better themselves and learn marketable skills so that they can gain employment.